sigp/lighthouse/book/src/contributing.md

 ### Rust Resources

 Rust is an extremely powerful, low-level programming language that provides freedom and performance to create powerful projects.
-The [Rust Book](https://doc.rust-lang.org/stable/book/) provides insight into the Rust language and some of the coding style to follow (As well as acting as a great introduction and tutorial for the language.)
+The [Rust Book](https://doc.rust-lang.org/stable/book/) provides insight into the Rust language and some of the coding style to follow (As well as acting as a great introduction and tutorial for the language).

 Rust has a steep learning curve, but there are many resources to help.
 We
 suggest: